OfficeDev/TrainingContent/O3654-6 Deep dive into native Xamarin Development with Office 365 APIs/Lab.md

 		        android:singleLine="true"
 		        android:ellipsize="marquee" />
 		</RelativeLayout>
-4. Save and close **ContactListItem.axml**.
+4. Save and close the Android layout **ContactListItem.axml**.
-5. In the Solution Explorer, Create a new top-level folder for the project named **Model**.
+5. In the Solution Explorer, create a new top-level folder named **Model**.
 ![](Images/Fig13.png)
 6. Right-click the **Model** folder and add a class named **MyContacts**.
 ![](Images/Fig14.png)